Frozik/home-projects/README.md

 neuron of interest.

 ## Sudoku
- * Yet another implementation of the Sudoku game, but with the controls that I like the most
+Yet another implementation of the Sudoku game, but with the controls that I like the most

+## Sun
+Not all GPU correctly support gl_InstanceID & gl_VertexID.
+This is small test for this shader feature.

-## [Missing] WebGL charts
+## Charts
+Example of plotting charts on the GPU
+* Varying line thickness at the start and end of segments
+* Gradient coloring
+* Rounded segment endings

 ## [Missing] Financial controls: Rate with PIPs, Calendar with Tenors (With nanoseconds and timezone support)
 ## [Missing] Face detection from camera + effects